skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 points: 5
 ```

-## Use Query Variables Anywhere
+## Use query variables anywhere

 Once defined, we can use a query variable anywhere in our queries.
-This is how we can use it for a field argument.
+This is how we can use it for a field argument:

 ~~~
 query getFewPosts($postCount: Int!, $commentCount: Int) {